 In an early article on the use of charters in quality improvement in healthcare, Nancy Wilkinson and John Moran defined a charter as a document developed by the sponsor that empowers the team to act.
 The team charter sets the foundation and direction for the project and the team.

 In the article, "Six Sigma and Beyond," Thomas Pyzdek maintains that the project definition is made explicit in the project charter.
 He further reinforces that the project sponsor is responsible for developing the charter and that it then provides the practitioners with the authority to apply organizational resources to project activities.

 Charters are useful to the team and contribute to the overall efficacy of the performance-improvement effort in several ways.
 Charters are often used as a facilitation tool.
 Viewing the life cycle of a project in human terms, Richard Roble cites specific uses of the charter during adolescence as a focal point to keep the team on track, as well as during adulthood to monitor performance against objectives.
 If a charter is not given proper attention, the chips are stacked against a successful performance-improvement event from the outset.

 It is the responsibility of leaders at all levels of an organization to serve as champions.
 Within their respective area of operational control, they are directly responsible for the outcome of a business unit's performance-improvement efforts.
-In this role, they sponsor improvement activities and develop project charters in coordination with the project selection and prioritization ...
+In this role, they sponsor improvement activities and develop project charters in coordination with the project ...